Table of Contents[Hide][Click to Show]

-How to Get There: From your hotel, take the MTA subways D or F and exit the 47-50th St./Rockefeller Center Stop.
+How to Get There: From your Midtown hotel, take the MTA subways D or F and exit the 47-50th St./Rockefeller Center Stop.
 Rockefeller Center takes up an entire block from 5th to 6th Avenue and between 49th and 50th streets.

 Top of the Rock

-After Top of the Rock tour, walk around Rockefeller Plaza and stop by the LEGO Store to see NYC landmarks built in LEGOs.
+After the Top of the Rock tour, walk around Rockefeller Plaza and stop by the LEGO Store to see NYC landmarks built in LEGOs.
 During the winter, the Rockefeller Ice Skating Rink and tree are located in the plaza.

 Radio City Music Hall

-Since you’re headed to the some of best art in New York City, bribe the kids with a chocolate chip cookie from Jacques Torres Chocolate, located in the concourse of Rockefeller Center.
+Bribe the kids with a chocolate chip cookie from Jacques Torres Chocolate, located in the concourse of Rockefeller Center.
 Then walk four blocks, about half a mile, to the MoMA.

 Museum of Modern Art (MoMA) – Second Stop